 About Me

-Rebecca obtained an MA (Hons) and MPhil in History of Art at the University of Glasgow.
-She worked for over a decade in contemporary art commissioning in the public realm, with artists such as Andy Goldsworthy and organisations including DACS and Art on the Underground.
-She has taught contextual studies and visual culture at a range of institutions, including Middlesex University, UMPRUM Prague, NYU, the London College of Fashion, University of Hertfordshire, The School of Life, and the Royal College of Art.
-She ran the Curating in Contemporary Art and Design Summer School at the Royal College of Art from 2015-2019.
+Rebecca has lectured in contextual studies and visual culture at a range of institutions, including Middlesex University, UMPRUM Prague, NYU, the London College of Fashion, University of Hertfordshire, The School of Life, and the Royal College of Art.

 Rebecca’s research focuses on making practices under politically controlled conditions, craft methodologies, pastoral materialities and pedagogies of hope.
 She has published on art, craft and design for a variety of publications including The Journal of Writing in Creative Practice, West 86th Journal, The Journal of Modern Craft, Artforum Magazine, Home Cultures Journal, the Central and Eastern European London Review, and co-edited publications such as The Roundel: 100 Artists Remake a London Icon (2013).
 She also co-translated the first Czech edition of Judith Kerr’s The Tiger Who Came to Tea.